antenna1-fr/Project-BLD/README.md

 - Populate the SQLite database with a larger history of snapshots.
 - Tweak feature engineering and model parameters to improve profitability.
 - Consider more advanced strategies such as reinforcement learning.

+## Reinforcement Learning

+The project includes a Gymnasium environment (`Scripts/rl_env.py`) enabling training RL agents on historical data.
+Build the dataset with `prepare_rl_dataset.py` then train an agent with `rl_train_template.py`.
+The trainer uses PPO and periodically evaluates the agent, saving the best model under `Outputs/rl_model.zip`.
+The environment is kept simple so the repository can run quickly but it provides a solid base for experimentation.
+The `setup.sh` script installs all necessary packages, including `gymnasium` and Stable-Baselines3.